 Teaching is also described as a noble career in India, with teachers considered sacred and respectable since the Gurukul period.
 Despite the respect attached to the profession and the pupil, limited consideration has been given to the teaching of teachers.
 The skills and attitudes needed for teaching have been considered to be innate among teachers.

 Formal teacher training institutes were founded in India during the British period.
 This was then taken further and established after independence by the Indian government and educators.
-This was achieved with a view to transforming Indian education on a priority basis.
+This was achieved to transform Indian education on a priority basis.

 Several educational commissions and commissions have set out the importance of reforms in the field of teacher education in India.
 The efforts made in this direction are as follows: